 301 (Moved permanently) The requested page has been permanently moved to a new location.

-302 (Moved temporarily) The server is currently responding to the request with a page from a different location, but the requestor should continue to use the original location for future requests.
+When the server returns this response (as a response to a GET or HEAD request), it automatically forwards the requestor to the new location.
+You should use this code to let Googlebot know that a page or site has permanently moved to a new location.302 (Moved temporarily) The server is currently responding to the request with a page from a different location, but the requestor should continue to use the original location for future requests.
 This code is similar to a 301 in that for a GET or HEAD request, it automatically forwards the requestor to a different location, but you shouldn’t use it to tell the Googlebot that a page or site has moved because Googlebot will continue to crawl and index the original location.

 303 (See other location) The server returns this code when the requestor should make a separate GET request to a different location to retrieve the response.
 For all requests other than a HEAD request, the server automatically forwards to the other location.